EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 `resource-catalogue-protected.${INGRESS_HOST}`

+The configuration script also generates and stores two credentials in `~/.eoepca/state` at this point: `RESOURCE_CATALOGUE_SESSION_SECRET` (APISIX's OIDC session cookie signing key) and `RESOURCE_DISCOVERY_DB_PASSWORD` (the Postgres password the protected catalogue uses to reach the public catalogue's chart-managed database).
+You don't need to set these yourself.

 2. **Deploy Resource Discovery Using Helm**

 Add the EOEPCA development Helm chart repository and deploy the public Resource Discovery catalogue: